-My technique for my hand-drawn illustrations starts with the line art using a Staedtler fine liner 0.05.
-I then add colour, either with Winsor & Newton watercolours or with Winsor & Newton inks.
-Sometimes I think just black line art with black ink is the most striking.
-I tend to work quite small so the brushes I use are usually small too.
+My technique starts with line art using a Staedtler fine liner 0.05.
+Then colour is added, either with Winsor & Newton watercolours or with Winsor & Newton inks.
+I tend to work on a small scale so the brushes I use are usually small too.
 One of my most used brushes is the number 2 synthetic da Vinci.
 I also love to add small white dots as a finishing touch, with either a Uni-ball Signo white gel pen or in Photoshop once I've photographed the final painting/inking.

 Cute take on Marie Antoinette style.
 Background added with Adobe Photoshop.